Surya1231/mnit-portal/README.md

 - Deploy `npm run deploy`
 - Test `npm run test`

+## Contribution guidelines

+- Will be added soon so everyone can contribute

 ## Developer's guide

 - Please keep a look at features that we want to implement